TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 Links: [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2013772865) | [Nexus](https://www.nexusmods.com/x4foundations/mods/416)

 ### Hazard Rework
-Hazard sectors are in X4... interesting.
+Hazard sectors in X4 are... interesting.
 I understand what they were going for, and I like that idea.
 The problem is the execution - while it works great when you're flying your own ship, hazard is just a serial killer for AI ships that just fly into hazard zones, get stuck and die.
 This becomes especially apparent with one certain sector in Boron DLC.

 This mod addresses that by making Hazard regions not affect ship hull.
 Shields still get damaged, but at least stupid AI doesn't die all the time.